Luisa-del/Remoteness/README.md

 **Useful information before performing remoteness analysis for own study area**

 1. **Store AOI as shape file.** You should save your study area as a shape file on your local computer.
-[GADM](https://gadm.org/download_country.html) provides free and easy accessible country data at different subdivision levels ------------------------------(see section ...).
+[GADM](https://gadm.org/download_country.html) provides free and easy accessible country data at different subdivision levels.

 2. **Apply sufficient buffer around study area.** A buffer area of 10 km around the study area was considered large enough to ensure that roads that have a relevant influence on the remoteness values at the border of the AOI are included in the analysis.
-The buffer value can be modified by the user ---------------------------(see section ...).
+The buffer value can be modified by the user.

-3. **Choose software to download & prepare osm data (size dependent!).** You need to try what's best for you.
+3. **Choose software to download & prepare osm data (size dependent!).** You need to try what is more suitable for you and your analysis.
 The larger the study area and amount of data, the longer the processing!
     + Simplest is to use the **"QuickOSM-plugin"** from QGIS for *smaller* areas like national parks or province borders.
-Here you can download the data already at the size of your buffered AOI and filter it by drivable road categories -------------------(see section ...).
-If the study area is *too large* for QuickOSM (like a whole country), either use smaller tiles in QuickOSM,
+Here you can download the data already at the size of your buffered AOI and filter it by drivable road categories (see [section 1](#1-Prepare-input-data-in-QGIS)).
+If the study area is *too large* for QuickOSM (like a whole country), you can split it into smaller tiles, run it again for each tile, and merge the osm data later on.
-    + or download and prepare the data in R. Here you can download the data on a country level, filter by drivable road categories and then optionally further clip or merge to your buffered AOI -----------------------------(more info see section ...).
+    + Alternatively download and prepare the data in R. Here you can download the data on a country level, filter it by drivable road categories and then optionally further clip or merge to your buffered AOI ([see section 2](#1-Prepare-input-data-in-R)).

 4. **If possible (!) verify osm roads.** OpenStreetMap is a community-based, freely available, editable map service and provides free and open source geographical data sets of natural or man made features.
 Given that it is edited mainly by volunteers with different mapping skills, the completeness and quality of its annotations are heterogeneous across different geographical locations, and updates are more regularly in urban areas than in rural areas.
 If possible, verify whether the selected road data represents the road network of the study area as good as possible.